IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/batch-editing.md

 <!-- ComponentStart: HierarchicalGrid -->

-In order to use the [`HierarchicalTransactionService`]({environment:angularApiUrl}/classes/igxhierarchicaltransactionservice.html) with [`@@igxName`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html), but have it accumulating separate transaction logs for each island, a service factory should be provided instead.
+In order to use the `HierarchicalTransactionService` with `{ComponentTitle}`, but have it accumulating separate transaction logs for each island, a service factory should be provided instead.
 One is exported and ready for use as `IgxHierarchicalTransactionServiceFactory`.
 <!-- ComponentEnd: HierarchicalGrid -->

 Below is a detailed example of how is Batch Editing enabled for the {ComponentTitle} component.

-## Angular {ComponentTitle} Batch Editing and Transactions Example
+## {Platform} {ComponentTitle} Batch Editing and Transactions Example

-The following sample demonstrates a scenario, where the @@igObjectRef has [`batchEditing`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#batchEditing) enabled and has row editing enabled.
+The following sample demonstrates a scenario, where the {ComponentTitle} has `BatchEditing` enabled and has row editing enabled.
 The latter will ensure that transaction will be added after the entire row edit is confirmed.

 <code-view style="height:680px"
            data-demos-base-url="{environment:demosBaseUrl}"